Adding commands to the Quick Access Toolbar

-To add command to the Quick Access toolbar, follow these steps:
+To add a command to the Quick Access toolbar, follow these steps:

 1. In the right of the Quick Access toolbar, click the tiny arrow button to open the drop-down menu:

 By checking the commands on this menu, you can add their icons to the Quick Access toolbar.
-Trouble is, the commands shows that the two commands you want to add aren't even on the menu, so:
+The trouble is, the commands show that the two commands you want to add isn't even on the menu, so:

 The Excel Options dialog box opens, showing the Quick Access Toolbar options.
 The list box on the right shows the commands that are currently shown on the Quick Access toolbar.
 The box on the left contains commands that you can add to the Quick Access toolbar.

 The Choose commands from drop-down menu above the left box shows Popular Commands.
 Evidently, the Switch Windows and AutoSum commands aren't popular enough to make the cut, because they aren't on the list.
 Fortunately, you can use the Choose commands from menu to display more commands.

 3. From the Choose commands from drop-down menu, choose All Commands.

 The All Commands list is pretty lengthy, giving you an idea of just how many different commands Excel has to offer.
 That's why the Choose commands from menu also lets you narrow down your choices by choosing commands from specific ribbon tabs.
 (The major tabs are listed closer to the top, and the submenu tabs, like those for chart tools and table tools, are listed near the bottom).

 4. Scroll down the All Commands list to select AutoSum, and then click the Add > > button between the two list boxes to add the command to the box with the Quick Access toolbar commands.